Azure/azure-openapi-validator/docs/rules.md

 Please refer to [lro-put-response-models.md](./lro-put-response-models.md) for details.

-### LroPostMustNotUseOriginalUriAsFinalState: {

-The long running post operation must not use final-stat-via:original-uri.

-Please refer to [lro-with-original-url-as-final-state copy.md](./lro-with-original-url-as-final-state copy.md) for details.

 ### LroWithOriginalUriAsFinalState

-The long running operation with final-state-via:original-uri has sibling 'get' operation.
+The long running operation with final-state-via:original-uri should have a sibling 'get' operation.

 Please refer to [lro-with-original-url-as-final-state.md](./lro-with-original-url-as-final-state.md) for details.